 Step 28: 30, 30, 30 (30 = 28 + 2)

 The bolded numbers are those that we changed from the previous step.
-Thus we find that LCM(2,3,5) = 30, and this is exactly the result our LCM calculator will give you.
+Thus we find that LCM(2,3,5) = 30.
 The algorithm is guaranteed to converge to a solution, if there is one.
-As you can see, it can take quite a lot of steps even for small numbers like these, so it is best to use a lowest common multiple calculator, when possible.
+As you can see, it can take quite a lot of steps even for small numbers like these making automation of the calculations quite a time-saver.

 Cite this calculator & page

 If you'd like to cite this online calculator resource and information as provided on the page, you can use the following citation: